Standing out from the crowd. The do’s and don’ts at an exhibition hall.

 - Do keep it personal: Inviting a visitor for a nice cup of coffee (or a beer if it’s 4 o’clock) can be a good icebreaker for a business conversation.
 Watermelon offered visitors to create their product (a chatbot) on the spot, together with someone from the stand.

 - Don’t fake it until you make it: Most people can tell pretty quickly if someone is sincere or not.
 In the end, marketing and business are all about convincing someone about your product, but the trick is to do this in a genuine and credible way.

 Show me a good stand!

 We hope this article gives you some insight into how to create your own, inviting stand.
 Being at an exhibition means putting yourself out there, standing out from the crowd and making sure the visitors will still think of you after the exhibition.
 Furthermore, this article is a way to show how you can use psychology in a business-related environment.
+For more information on how to improve business results check out our article on the AIDA-model.
 Don’t underestimate the power of it!